When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 We like to complicate it but the truth is there are millions of these men and women waiting for one of us Christians to spend time with them and to show them we really care.

 Jesus desired that none would perish.
-In this midst of his packed schedule, He took time to show His love to sinners.
+In the midst of his packed schedule, He took time to show His love to sinners.

 Are we willing to do the same?

-The only pattern the study showed was relating to income level – the higher an individual’s income level, the more resistant to the gospel he or she is likely to be.
-(Of course this is exactly what Jesus told us in Matthew 18:24.)
+The only pattern the study showed was related to income level – the higher an individual’s income level, the more resistant to the gospel he or she is likely to be.

 The unchurched with children at home are deeply concerned about the spiritual welfare of their children, even if they articulate little concern for themselves.